Tuwaiq-KotlinAndroid-DMM/Final-Capstone/README.md

 ## Technical Requirements

 - In this project your goal is to demonstrate everything that you have learned so far, and to learn something new.
-- Your assignment is to write a new app from scratch that will use any third party API.
+- Your assignment is to write a new app from scratch with Room Databse.

 - Brainstorm your idea for the android application
 - Design activities and fragments according to your idea
-- Use atleast 1 API of your choice.
 - User should be able to perform CRUD operations with Room Database.

 - Exemplify git best practices (frequent, descriptive commit messages, and use a pull request workflow).